KÜNSTLERSOZIALKASSE / KSK

 The Künstlersozialkasse, or in short KSK, is not a health insurance or a service provider in itself but offers independent artists and publicists financial support in the areas of:

 Similar to being an employee, eligible individuals will only have to pay half of the usual insurance premiums.
 In short this means the Künstlersozialkasse (KSK) covers 50 % of a member’s contributions for pension schemes, health insurance and nursing care insurance.

-It is important to note that members remain with the health insurance provider already signed up with.
 The KSK will verify that the individual is in fact affiliated with an occupational group that is subject to insurance deductions.
 You can read more about the occupational groups under “Prerequisites” above.

 The amount of the insured person’s monthly contributions is calculated as a percentage (50% of the contribution rates for health insurance, care and pension) of the expected annual earned income. (operating income – operating expenses).